rahadian/FileSender/README.md

 b. receiver.py -> Program for receiving data, you can edit the address to connect with sender.py.

 c. database.py -> Program for implementing data from receiver.py to database.
 You can edit the database address, tables and coloumns name.
+It runs as monitoring program.

 You can adjust these programs based what you want and you can develop these.